migenius/node-style-guide/Readme.md

 The .eslintrc file matched the style guide and can be used to test and fix your code.
 Most modern editors will have add-ons to support eslint natively.
-Note that .jshintrc and .editorconfig are not valid.

 This guide was created by [Felix Geisendörfer](http://felixge.de/) and is licensed under the [CC BY-SA 3.0](http://creativecommons.org/licenses/by-sa/3.0/)